 Department of Redundancy Department: The rather complete fortress-naming system allows for enormous amounts of redundant names among the almost limitless possible names, for example, "Goldenforest the Forest of Gold".

-The Dev Team Thinks of Everything: Yes, the dev team is basically one guy. (plus his brother as co-designer, but still only one coder).
+The Dev Team Thinks of Everything: Yes, the dev team is basically one guy (plus his brother as co-designer, but still only one coder).
 One guy who, it has been joked, intends to keep going until he has a perfect simulation of reality down to the quantum level.
 Despite the Good Bad Bugs, it's still worryingly accurate.
 What other game will simulate fluids, temperature, political decisions, population growth, mass-migrations, genocides, entire wars (down to what each individual did in that war and where they were injured), geological erosion processes, ants, beehives, rainfall patterns, spiderweb and insect waste creation, weapon-and-armour physics and even basic physics simulations simply for the sake of fleshing out the background?

-Devil but No God: The gods of the world are worshipped, and occasionally holy wars are fought in their names, but do very little themselves aside from handing out curses to those who defile their temples and sometimes creating the slabs from which necromancers learn their arts.
+Devil but No God: The gods of the world are worshiped, and occasionally holy wars are fought in their names, but do very little themselves aside from handing out curses to those who defile their temples and sometimes creating the slabs from which necromancers learn their arts.
 Demons are found ruling over populations of humans (typically by posing as the aforementioned silent gods) and goblins (who can be controlled by brute force), and their numbers in hell are limitless.

 Didn't Think This Through: More often than not, a good chunk of "fun" comes from things the player didn't think through, such as drainage for a water (or magma) device.
 Or digging through an adamantine tube.